 Click here for more details on Governmental Building Recycling.

-Event Recycling in Public Spaces
+Event Recycling and Composting in Public Spaces

 Click here for more details on Event Recycling & Composting.

 Sec.
 5-2-14 (i) requires that all businesses in Athens-Clarke County must recycle.